Large suspension bridge lit up blue against night skyPhoto by Eva Blue on Unsplash

 TRAVEL SAFETY HAS MULTIPLE DIMENSIONS

-Because we had people who had actually visited specific cities doing the rating this year, we felt comfortable asking them about multiple aspects of travel safety, including safety from crime, terrorism, and disease, and safety for vulnerable groups such as travelers of color and LGBTQ+ travelers.
+Because people who had actually visited specific cities did our ratings, we felt comfortable asking them about multiple aspects of travel safety, including safety from crime, terrorism, and disease, and safety for vulnerable groups such as travelers of color and LGBTQ+ travelers.

-We used an average of the eight sub-category scores for the Safest Cities calculation employed above.
+We used an average of the six sub-category scores for the Safest Cities calculation employed above.
 Here are the top-10 lists for the sub-categories.

 Violent Crime Safety